-Ivy Hall is an approximate 144-acre developer-designed neighborhood in the southern portion of the study area, to the east of SC 41 and to the north of US 17 (Figure 14).
+Ivy Hall is an approximate 144-acre developer-designed neighborhood in the southern portion of the study area, to the east of SC 41 and to the north of US 17 (Figure ).
 The neighborhood is bordered to the west by the Gregorie Ferry neighborhood and to the north by Laurel Hill County Park.
 The neighborhood is made up of suburban single-family homes, and a commercial area is located in the southern portion of the neighborhood along US 17.
 Eastbridge Presbyterian Church and two sweetgrass basket stands are located within the neighborhood, along US 17 in front of other commercial properties, at the southern extent of the neighborhood.
 Developed residential portions of the community are set back from existing US 17, and forested buffers are present between the community and this roadway.

-Both build alternatives would warrant improvements to US 17 at and surrounding its intersection with SC 41.
-Near lwy Hall, US 17 is currently a six-lane roadway with occasional turn lanes.
-These changes would add an additional turn lane in the southern portion of the community, requiring a total of approximately 0.2 acre from parcels on the north side of US 17, adjacent to lwy Hall.
+Each build alternative would warrant improvements to US 17 at and surrounding its intersection with SC 41.
+Near Ivy Hall, US 17 is currently a six-lane roadway with occasional turn lanes.
+These changes would add an additional turn lane in the southern portion of the community, requiring a total of approximately 0.2 acre for Alternatives 1 and 7A and 0.01 acre for the Compromise Alternative from parcels on the north side of US 17, adjacent to Ivy Hall.
 This would result in a more expansive roadway along the southern portion of the community, where commercial properties exist.